helloman37/coolshitbro/README.md

 After you had done all of this, try hooking up a Flash Drive to the outside of the Switch Dock. ;) Extended storage for your Tivimate DVR! :)

+When booting up your nintendo switch, make sure to boot it without it being connected to the Dock.
+After full boot, then place it in the Dock.
+If you had used a flash drive for extended storage, it will still work after you placed the Switch into the Dock.

 Bye, bye now.
 Enjoy!